-OnBoard Lan Power On The system can be turned off with a software command.
+LAN Card Power On The system can be turned off with a software command.
 If you enable this item, the system can automatically resume if there is traffic on the network adapter.
-You must use an ATX power supply in order to use this feature.
-Ring On Power On The system can be turned off with a software command.
-If you enable this item, the system can automatically resume if there is an incoming call on the Fax/Modem.
 You must use an ATX power supply in order to use this feature.
 RTC Alarm Power On The system can be turned off with a software command.
 If you enable this item, the system can automatically resume at a fixed time based on the system's RTC (realtime clock).
 Use the items below this one to set the date and time of the wake-up alarm.
 You must use an ATX power supply in order to use this feature.